go-gorm/gorm/documents/curd.md

 #### Attrs

-Ignore some values when searching, but use them to initialize the struct if record is not found.
+Initalize struct with argument if record haven't been found

 ```go
 // Unfound